Damien (South Park): Plot

 Meanwhile, Jesus is disheartened by the town's lack of faith in him, and he does not retaliate to Satan's attacks against him, despite Satan's apparent taunting of "hit me".
 Chef and the kids make it for the end of the fight and offer Jesus some words of encouragement.
 Inspired, Jesus finally throws a single weak punch.
 However, Satan then takes a dive and goes down for the count.
 Afterward, Satan reveals that his plan had, in fact, been to bet on Jesus and then throw the fight, winning him a lot of money and real estate from the South Park residents.
-The townspeople are angered by this, until Stan reminds them that Jesus told them not to bet on Satan.
+The townspeople are upset by this, until Stan reminds them that Jesus told them not to bet on Satan.
 The whole town then asks forgiveness of Jesus, who accepts the apology.
-Kenny dies when Jimbo identifies him as a rare duck-billed platypus and shoots him.
+Kenny dies when Jimbo Kern identifies him as a rare duck-billed platypus and shoots him.
 Damien bids goodbye to Stan and Kyle since his dad "is always on the move" he has to leave.
-Meanwhile, Cartman has continued his party even after kicking everyone out and having eaten all the food himself.
+Meanwhile, Cartman has continued his party even after kicking everyone out and has eaten all the food himself.